-NEXUS eWATER WENT BANKRUPT
+NEXUS eWATER WENT OUT OF BUSINESS

 If you pre-plumbed for greywater reuse in anticipation of using a Nexus eWater system, or got stuck with a partial or even complete Nexus system, and still want to make your home green and sustainable, please contact ReWater for help or call us at (805) 716-0104.